tc39/notes/es7/2015-09/sept-22.md

 BE: we need to reach consensus, but we don't have to say this is going to be in JS forever just yet

-LH: Request Stage 1, with a list of things to investigate.
+LHN: Request Stage 1, with a list of things to investigate.

 MM: w/r to SAB, discussed extensively that burden of proof to show cache sniffing vulnerability is on the champion

 ... memory model is not contained.
 This will bleed into anything that touches the SAB.
 We need to try to find a way to contain it.

-LH: sounds reasonable
+LHN: sounds reasonable

 AWB: Object to Stage 1?